 There are no coincidences

 The historians see no connection between these two theaters, both created in 1576.
 The fact is that Burbage’s public arena and the private room at Blackfriars did not appear through a series of unrelated actions, as history would have it.
 They were the result of a well-planned project on the part of a select group, not just of actors and tradesmen and the masters of the children’s companies, but also of high-placed peers and officials.
-Common sense alone should tell us that a large scale commercial enterprise like the building of a theater capable of bringing together 2000 or more paying customers every day, all hungry and thirsty and needing to use the toilet, must have caused a great deal of excitement in a city of 150,000 or so.
+Common sense alone should tell us that a large scale commercial enterprise like the building of a theater capable of bringing together 2000 or more paying customers every day, all hungry and thirsty and needing to use the toilet, must have caused a great deal of excitement in a city of 150,000 or so, and a great deal of anxiety among officials.
 Because this excitement fails to appear in the recorded minutes of any meeting does not mean it didn’t happen.

 Both theaters would have required careful, complex, behind-the-scenes planning.
-That such planning took place is most evident with Blackfriars, but it would have taken place with Burbage’s theater as well.
-How else is one to explain why it is that both were created in the year 1576, Burbage’s outdoor theater in the spring so that he could take advantage of the long, warm, summer days; Blackfriars by November, when it could provide a warm haven on cold winter days.
+That such planning took place is most evident with the indoor theater at Blackfriars, but it would have taken place with Burbage’s theater as well.
+How else is one to explain why it is that both were created in the year 1576, Burbage’s outdoor theater in the spring so that he could take advantage of the long summer days; Blackfriars by November, when it could provide a warm haven for the wealthier playgoers on cold winter days.

 Two theaters, one goal

-Burbage’s Theater was intended for the public, Blackfriars for the educated gentlemen of the Inns of Court; Burbage’s was big, Blackfriars was little; Burbage’s was outdoors, Blackfriars was indoors, Burbage’s was cheap, Blackfriars was expensive; Burbage’s was located northeast of the City, Blackfriars was located in the southwest corner of the City, Burbage’s was meant for the summer, Blackfriars for the winter; Burbage’s provided a home base for the leading adult companies; Blackfriars for the children’s companies; Burbage’s could seat two to three thousand at a time; Blackfriars no more than 50 or 60.
+Burbage’s Theater was intended for the public, Blackfriars for the educated gentlemen of the Inns of Court; Burbage’s was big, Blackfriars was little; Burbage’s was outdoors, Blackfriars was indoors; Burbage’s was cheap, Blackfriars was expensive; Burbage’s was located northeast of the City, Blackfriars was located in the southwest corner of the City; Burbage’s was meant for the summer, Blackfriars for the winter; Burbage’s provided a home base for the leading adult companies; Blackfriars for the children’s companies; Burbage’s could seat two to three thousand at a time; Blackfriars no more than 50 or 60.
 Together these two locations provided theater for every conceivable sort of Londoner and visitor, East end, West end, rich, poor, illiterate, educated.
-At practically a single stroke, all neighborhoods of the City and all segments of the London populace were being reached by these two theaters working in combination.
-This was no coincidence.
+At practically a single stroke, all neighborhoods of the City and all segments of the London populace were reached by the same companies of actors out of two theaters working in combination.
+This was no coincidence!

 So, what’s up with the historians?